 You must assert every ground available to you the first time, and if you don’t, then all of those grounds are a lost cause.
 These grounds can only become available to you again if there is a change in the law or you discover new evidence which would necessitate their use.

 The second most common mistake is when someone fails to do a thorough investigation.
 Failing to do a thorough investigation is essentially the equivalent of throwing a bunch of stuff at a wall and seeing what sticks, which is evidently not a strategy that lends itself to success.
-A thorough investigation is absolutely essential to a good Writ application because Writs are about the facts.
+A thorough investigation is absolutely essential to a good Writ application because 11.07 Writs of Habeas Corpus are about the facts.

 They are so much more about the facts than the law that it brings me to the third ground, which is not writing your writ about the facts and instead writing it about how the law is not applicable to you in some way.